 How Hall Effect Sensors Work

-As we highlighted in the previous blog, Hall effect sensors operate on the Hall effect principle – discovered by Edwin Hall in 1879.
+As we highlighted in the previous blog related to Hall Effect Sensors: An Introduction, they operate on the Hall effect principle – discovered by Edwin Hall in 1879.
 When an electric current flows through a conductor or semiconductor placed in a perpendicular magnetic field, it experiences a force that pushes charge carriers (electrons or holes) to one side.
 This results in a voltage difference across the conductor, known as the Hall voltage.

 Types of Hall Effect Sensors